cyberway/cyberway.documentation/validators/quick_reference.md

-# How to join CyberWay for those who are interested in being validators
 # Quick Reference Guide

 If you want to register on the CyberWay network as a validator, you should follow these steps.